 The master's program in mental health counseling is designed for individuals interested in becoming Licensed Professional Counselors in the State of Ohio.
 This 60-credit-hour semester program meets the training requirements established by the state Counselor, Social Worker, and Marriage and Family Therapist Board for initial licensure as a Licensed Professional Counselor (LPC) and is aligned with the CACREP accreditation standards.
 The program consists of a set of core classes augmented by specialization classes deemed necessary for practice of clinical mental health counseling in community settings.
 See Appendix A for more detailed information on the program curricula.
-On completion of the program, the student will meet the training requirements for licensure as a LPC in the State of Ohio and may sit immediately for the licensure examination (i.e., the National Counselor Examination).
+On completion of the program, the student will meet the training requirements for licensure as a LPC in the State of Ohio and may sit immediately for the licensure examination (i.e., the National Counselor Examination) during or after their last semester in the program.